iserviceweb/first-global-contribution/readme.md

 <img style="float: right;" src="assests/open_pull_request.png" alt="submit pull request" />

 - Soon our organization will merge all your changes into the main branch of this project.
 You will get a notification email once the changes have been successfully merged.
-Keep in mind that, this my take severl weeks to merge the change.
+Keep in mind that, this my take several weeks to merge the change.

 ## Conclusion: All Set! 🎉